nagasudhirpulla/taming_python/blog/skills/flask_client_creds_oauth.md

 ## Implementing own jwt validation flask decorator using pyjwt
 * authlib python module uses jwt under the hood to implement the access token validation decorator
-* But if a decorator with custom behaviour
+* A custom JWT validator decorator from scratch can also be created as shown below

 ## References
 - OAuth 2.0 Client credentials flow explained - https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow